KielerGames/ringofsnakes/server/SERVER_SETUP.md

  - copy restart script `scp restart.sh ci@<server>:/home/ci`
  - configure logging (enable FileHandler in `logging.properties`)

-The last three steps are only required for our CI pipeline.
+The last four steps are only required for our CI pipeline.

 ## Enable SSL